 To get the stones glowing, they must be exposed to light during the day so they can absorb energy to use once the sun sets.
 Once the stones are embedded, you can expose them in one of two ways:

-Chemically: Chemical exposure can be achieved by lightly spraying a concrete retarding agent over curing concrete.
+Chemical exposure can be achieved by lightly spraying a concrete retarding agent over curing concrete.
 The concrete retarder chemically slows down the curing process leaving 1/8 to 3/8 inch of the surface uncured.
-The top is then pressure-washed off, which exposes the glow stones on the surface and allows them to charge by day and glow at night.
+The top is then pressure-washed off.
+Doing this exposes the glow stones on the surface and allows them to charge by day and glow at night.

 The key to a glowing success

-As a decorative concrete professional, it’s very important to analyze the project’s environment to determine if there are any competing light sources nearby that will shine on the surface once the sun sets.
+As a decorative concrete professional, it’s very important to analyze the project’s environment.
+You want to determine if there are any competing light sources nearby that will shine on the surface once the sun sets.
 A light source, such as a streetlight or landscape lighting, will affect the overall glow intensity.
 In some cases, it can neutralize the glow effect altogether.

-Before you seed the surface, you should test the stones’ glow effect by placing samples on the ground where the concrete is going to be and having the clients observe them at night.
+Before you seed the surface, you should test the stones’ glow effect by placing samples on the ground.
+Be sure to do this where the concrete is going to be and have the clients observe them at night.
 This way, your clients will have an idea of what the glow surface will look like prior to the concrete pour.